Composed and Conducted by: John Williams

 Jurassic Park began as a novel by Michael Crichton.
 It’s one of my favorite books of all time, obviously because of the dinosaurs.
 But it also deals with genetics and the incapability of man to control nature (“Life finds a way”, Jeff Goldblum puts it).
 The rights for a movie based on the book were quickly snatched up by Steven Spielberg, but he patiently waited until he was sure that film technology could do the story justice.
 It paid off tremendously, showing the potential of CGI while using practical effects to bolster the realism.
 Incredibly, and also pathetically, its CGI still outperforms today’s big budget affairs.

 Along with Schindler’s List, Jurassic Park was part of the one-two 1993 punch involving Spielberg and John Williams.
 It shows how top on his game they were, both producing two of their greatest works in a single year.
 While the book had its humorous moments, it was very cynical and violent.
 The film has cynicism and violence, too, but Spielberg’s lighthearted manner of storytelling takes over.
-The movie actually departs from a book quite a bit, and yet both book and film are amazing.
+The movie actually departs from the book quite a bit, and yet both book and film are amazing.
 Continue reading